adaptician/headless-canon/README.md

-# Headless Cannon - Proxying Messages to an Interactive Virtual World
+# Headless Cannon - Simulating Physics

 This project is part 1/3 of a proof-of-concept system that implements a basic real-time loop using a microservices architecture.
 A microservices architecture is being explored as a means of making Virtual Reality (VR) applications available for cloud-native infrastructure, with a design that is capable of leveraging elastic scaling.